carlocorradini/graphmarket/README.md

    $  npm run start:gateway
    ```

-   > Note that in production the _.env_ file is ignored.
-You must inject or define globally each environment variable

 > The gateway can also be started running `npm run start:dev` (development) or `npm run start` (production) with context the gateway folder itself

 > The gateway can be started before the services thanks to a health check procedure in the bootstrap phase.
 After 3 failed attempts to establish the connection with the services the gateway raise an error and exit